infonomic/ckeditor/README.md

-# Test Custom CKEditor5 with Downcast Converter
+# Custom CKEditor5 with Downcast Converter

 A 'proof of concept' editor CKEditor 5 and React.